Before scheduling your first therapy session, please review the information about our practice and logistical details below.

 What types of appointments do you offer, and how long is each session?

 We primarily meet with clients at our Bethesda office.
-However, we also offer telehealth therapy sessions as well as phone and video check-ins.
+We also offer HIPAA-secure telehealth therapy sessions, as well as phone and video check-ins.
 Sessions begin on the hour and half-hour.

-Typically, individual and family sessions are 50 minutes each, and couple and initial play therapy sessions are 80 minutes each.
-Initial play therapy appointments include individual play therapy time for the child, parental consultation, and assessment, while continuing play therapy sessions last 50 minutes and include play therapy time for the child and parental consultation.
-Discernment counseling follows a specific format with up to five two-hour sessions, and two-hour sessions are available to couples seeking additional time.
+Typically, individual and family sessions are 50 minutes each.
+Couple therapy sessions are either 50 minutes or 80 minutes each, depending on need and therapist recommendation.
+Initial play therapy appointments are also recommended for 80 minutes, to include individual play therapy time for the child, parental consultation, and assessment.
+Continuing play therapy sessions last 50 minutes and include play therapy time for the child and parental consultation.
+Discernment counseling follows a specific format, including up to five 2 hour sessions.
+Two hour intensive sessions are available to anyone seeking additional time.